Training structure

 40h

-Scientific activities are increasingly structured around specific, time-bound objectives.
-Designing and presenting a project has therefore become an essential skill, both in the recruitment process and in the workplace.
-The aim of this course is to learn how to design and present a scientific project by writing a proposal corresponding to a request for funding for a 3-year project.
-The project may be fictitious or directly related to the student's objective at the end of the Master's program.
-The work carried out should make it possible to present the scientific interest and originality of the project in relation to the state of the art, the methodology to be implemented, the provisional timetable and a rational planning of the human and financial resources required.
-The proposal will receive individual feedback, enabling each student to identify the strengths and weaknesses of his or her proposal.
+Scientific activities are increasingly structured around projects organized around specific objectives with a limited time frame for completion.
+Designing and presenting a project has therefore become an essential skill both in the recruitment process and in professional activity.
+The objective of this course unit is to introduce students to the design and presentation of a scientific project by writing a proposal for funding for a three-year project.
+This project may be fictitious or directly related to the student's career goals after completing their master's degree.
+The work carried out should present the scientific interest and originality of the project in relation to the state of the art, the methodology to be implemented, the provisional timetable, and a rational plan for the necessary human and financial resources.
+The proposal will be subject to individualized feedback, which will allow each student to identify the strengths and weaknesses of their proposal.

 ECTS